English Department Advising

 Advising Guidelines the University of Idaho-Coeur d'Alene English Bachelor of Arts Degree:

 1. NIC students interested in a UI-Cd'A English B.A. should know about concurrent enrollment at each institution.
-The link to this information can be found on the UI-Cd'A website at
+The link to this information can be found here on the UI-Cd'A website.

-2. Students can also contact Becky Byers, one of UI-Cd'A's academic advisors, with specific questions regarding concurrent enrollment:
+2. Students can also contact Juli Anderson, one of UI-Cd'A's academic advisors, with specific questions regarding concurrent enrollment:

 3. For English majors planning to transfer to UI-Cd'A, NIC’s English 210 is a pre/co-requisite course for any University of Idaho 300- or 400-level class.
 We plan to offer this course during both fall and spring semesters to accommodate students.

 Advising Guidelines for NIC student interested in an Interdisciplinary Studies Degree at Lewis Clark State College in Coeur d'Alene:

 1. LCSC offers an interdisciplinary degree that combines fields of study, such as communications, business, or social work.
 NIC's Interdisciplinary Studies program is designed in coordination with LCSC and UI in Coeur d'Alene.
 Follow the link to program information above on the department web site.